-Early Religious Life formation is a time for a woman to measure her dreams and desire to serve God; to see herself as part of the Dominican Life in prayer, community, study and mission.
-Vowed membership is open to Catholic women who desire a deeper relationship with God; possess a passion for Dominican mission; share Jesus’ love and compassion for the poor; have a commitment to peace and justice; embrace the vows of poverty, consecrated celibacy and obedience in community.
+Early Religious Life formation is a time for a woman to measure her dreams and desire to serve God; to see herself as part of the Dominican Life in prayer, community, study, and mission.
+Vowed membership is open to Catholic women who desire a deeper relationship with God; possess a passion for the Dominican mission; share Jesus’ love and compassion for the poor; have a commitment to peace and justice; embrace the vows of poverty, consecrated celibacy, and obedience in community.

 If you are discerning a call to the vowed life, please contact: